Brother KR830 refurbished in May 2024

 15. Attach the sinker plate according to the instructions.

 Once you are satisfied with all the cleaning, you can start testing your machine.
-Please read the first tests I typically subject to my freshly refurbished knitting machines in my other article.
+Please read the first tests I typically subject my freshly refurbished knitting machines in my other article.

 How to make punchcards for Brother KH800 and KH801 knitting machines.